Fair Labor Standards Act Wage Claims

 On certain occasions the FLSA permits payment of wages below the minimum wage under certificates issued by the Department of Labor.
 These include:

-- Full time students in retail or service establishments, agriculture, or institutions of higher education; and
+- Full time students in retail or service establishments, agriculture, or institutions of higher education

 The FLSA does not limit either the number of hours in a day or the number of days in a week that an employer may require an employee to work, for individuals over 16 years old.
-Similarly, the FLSA does not limit the number of hours of overtime an employer may schedule or an employee may work.
-However, the FLSA does require employers to pay covered/non-exempt employees not less than one and one half times their regular rate of pay (time and a half) for all hours worked in excess of 40 in a workweek.
+Similarly, the FLSA does not limit the number of hours of overtime an employer may schedule, or an employee may work.
+However, the FLSA does require employers to pay covered/non-exempt employees not less than 1 ½ times their regular rate of pay (time and a half) for all hours worked in excess of 40 in a workweek.
+Employees who are exempt (ineligible) from receiving overtime primarily perform work duties which are classified as "executive," "professional," or "administrative.
+See FLSA Coverage.

-If you believe your employer is not paying you overtime or the appropriate minimum wage that you are entitled to, do not hesitate to contact the attorneys at Mashel Law, LLC.
+If you believe your employer is not paying you a legal rate of pay for all work time earned, do not hesitate to contact the attorneys at Mashel Law, LLC.
 Mashel Law, located in Marlboro, New Jersey, is dedicated exclusively to protecting the rights of employees.